 Just walking through the city centre would be like visiting a museum just free of charge as there is a lot to see:

-1. The Praetorian Palace: A Venetian-Gothic style palace that dates back to the 15th century and is the main cultural monument of Koper.
-It’s one of the most beautiful architecture designs you’ll see in this area of Slovenia.
-It is now home of the municipal seat, mayors office and tourist information centre.
+- The Praetorian Palace: This Venetian-Gothic palace dates back to the 15th century and is the main cultural monument of Koper.
+It’s one of the most beautiful architectural designs in this area of Slovenia.
+It is now home to the municipal seat, mayor’s office, and tourist information centre.

-1. Tito Trg (Tito square): An easy place to spot in the centre of Koper, just a short walking distance from the port.
-Definitely, a must-see for visitors on this part of the Slovenia Coast, where you’ll find attractions like the Loggia, The Cathedral of the Assumptions and Del Bello Palace to name a few located here.
+- Tito Trg (Tito Square): This is an easy place to spot in the centre of Koper, just a short distance from the port.
+It is a must-see for visitors to this part of the Slovenia Coast, where you’ll find attractions like the Loggia, The Cathedral of the Assumptions, and Del Bello Palace, to name a few.

 Izola, Slovenia Coastal Gem